MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 ### No package for your distribution

 Sometimes it may be a while after a distribution is released before there's an Azure CLI package available for it.
 The Azure CLI designed to be resilient with regards to future versions of dependencies and rely on as few of them as possible.
 If there's no package available for your base distribution, try a package for an earlier distribution.

 To do this, set the value of `AZ_REPO` manually when [adding the repository](#set-release).
-For Ubuntu distributions use the `bionic` repository, and for Debian distributions use `stretch`.
+For Ubuntu distributions use the `disco` repository, and for Debian distributions use `stretch`.
 Distributions released before Ubuntu Trusty and Debian Wheezy are not supported.

 [!INCLUDE[troubleshoot-wsl.md](includes/troubleshoot-wsl.md)]